I may earn a commission if you click on links in this post and make a purchase.

 Rest does not necessarily mean sleep.
 It might mean turning off electric lights and reading, playing games, or crafting by candlelight in the late autumn.
 Rest can also just mean connecting and actually talking with the members of our household.

 The rhythm of nature also means that we might stay up later in the summer when the daylight hours reach late into the day.
-We can use this time to garden, preserve good, and connect to loved ones in a different way than the darkness provides.
+We can use this time to garden, preserve food, and connect to loved ones in a different way than the darkness provides.

 This connection with nature also includes seasonal eating.
 This will free us up because meal planning becomes a matter of easily found ingredients and puts a stop to exotic meal plans.
 There’s nothing wrong with eating something different or exotic now or then but embracing a simple, seasonal meal plan most of the time automatically slows down life or at least the kitchen portion of life.